 My parents are in their 70’s now, and nothing is more precious to me than seeing my daddy – who has neuropathy – work his way down onto the floor to play blocks with my boy.
 They were my biggest fans when I started this business, handing out cards to total strangers on the street and bragging about their daughter, yet even though I had filmed many of the workouts with my parents’ setbacks in mind, it took a while for them to get past their excitement over just seeing me on the “big screen.”
 Now they have an area set aside where they can do “Bethy Dolly’s videos.”

-Even though Fit2B caters to new moms with diastasis, we have attracted members of all ages and stages in six countries worldwide.
-We have proven that fitness doesn’t have to be expensive or hard or soreness-driven to yield benefits, and I’m most excited to see my father and mother taking advantage of what I’ve created here.
-Next project: putting all the knee-friendly workouts in one spot!
+Even though Fit2B caters to new moms with diastasis, we have attracted members of all ages and stages in six countries worldwide (at time of writing.
+In 30+ countries as of 02/15) We have proven that fitness doesn’t have to be expensive or hard or soreness-driven to yield benefits, and I’m most excited to see my father and mother taking advantage of what I’ve created here!